August 20, 2015

-And like most homeowners in Marin, he's got his own personal Mexican to keep it together.
+And like most homeowners in Marin, he's got his own personal Mexican as the rich white guy's answer to "How does your garden grow?".
 Yard work, it's what most of the Mexicans of Marin do.
 That and construction, and cooking, and cleaning, and any other kind of scut work that brings them cash.

 From what I could see, this yard worker gets about $85 a day.
 Maybe more, maybe less.
 Maybe for that day only.
 Maybe for two days a week.
 Hard to imagine it could be for three.
 But I have no way of knowing.
 In Marin it would be the height of political insensitivity to ask, "By the way, how much do you pay your own personal Mexican?"

 My pal's personal Mexican doesn't speak much English.
 Just enough to get by.
 The home owners treat him with respect and a strange deference, lapsing in a kind of Spanglish in order to talk to him.
 They ferry their personal Mexican from their house high on the hill to his home -- somewhere in the rambling and beaten down apartment complexes east of the freeway in San Rafael.

 It's probably that way for most of the working illegal Mexicans in San Rafael.
 They are, after all, here to "do the jobs that Americans won't do." or can't do because they are so busy working to pay for all the extras of the current American dream.
 Including servants.